Lipschitz stable determination of polyhedral conductivity inclusions from local boundary measurements

 \section{Assumptions and main result}

-Let us start setting up the definition of polyhedron, the notation for faces and vertices of the polyhedron and the a-priori assumptions that are needed in order to derive out main result. \begin{definition} A closed subset $D\subset \RR^3$ is a polyhedron if:
+Let us start setting up the definition of {a polyhedron}, the notation for faces and vertices of the polyhedron and the a-priori assumptions that are needed in order to derive our main result. \begin{definition} A closed subset $D\subset \RR^3$ is a polyhedron if:

 the boundary $\der D$ is given by

 where each $F_j^D$ is a closed simply connected plane polygon (that is called a face of $D$) and